-The financial statements of the City of Hollywood Employees' Retirement Fund (also known as the General Employees' Retirement Fund, or the Plan) are prepared using the accrual basis of accounting.
-Contributions from members are recorded in the period the City of Hollywood (the City, or Employer) makes payroll deductions from participants (members).
-City contribution requirements are statutorily required contributions which are determined by the Plan's actuary in accordance with State statues and are generally funded by the employer within the appropriate fiscal year.
+The financial statements of the City of Hollywood Employees' Retirement Fund (also known as the General Employees' Retirement Fund, or the Plan) are prepared using the accrual basis of accounting, in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP) as applied to governmental units.
+The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+Contributions from members are recorded in the period the City of Hollywood, Florida (the City, or Employer) makes payroll deductions from participants (members).
+City contribution requirements are statutorily required contributions which are determined by the Plan's actuary in accordance with State statutes and are generally funded by the employer within the appropriate fiscal year.
 Benefit payments and refunds to members are recognized when due and payable in accordance with the terms of the Plan.
 Member contributions and City contributions are recognized in the period in which the contributions are paid.